 You can use the filters to search for salary data of fellow technical product managers in your industry and with your level of experience.
 You can then develop a rough idea of whether you’re getting the right technical product manager salary.

-If you are new to technical product management and are looking to break in, we recommend taking our Technical PM course, where you will learn fundamentals of being a more technical PM, how to dominate technical product manager interviews, and how to stand out as a more technical candidate.
+If you are new to technical product management and are looking to break in, we recommend taking our Product Manager Certification Course, where you will learn fundamentals of being a more technical PM, how to dominate technical product manager interviews, and how to stand out as a more technical candidate.